-The purpose of this request is to continue to provide Permanent Supportive Housing Program that delivers rental and leasing assistance, service access and supportive services to individuals and families who are experiencing homelessness.
-The program facilitates the movement of individuals, youth, and/or families experiencing homelessness to permanent housing and maximum self-sufficiency.
-Approximately thirteen (13) households will be served from April 1, 2020 to July 31, 2021.
+The purpose of this request is to continue providing a Permanent Housing program that delivers rental assistance, service access and supportive services to individuals and families who are experiencing homelessness.
+The program facilitates the movement of individuals, youth, and/or, families experiencing homelessness to permanent housing and maximum self-sufficiency.

+Approximately twelve (12) households will be served from August 1, 2021 to July 31, 2022.

-Using the Housing First model and the development of Stabilization and Crisis Management plans, the vendor will facilitate the movement of each participant into sustained permanent housing while providing connections to community and mainstream services to maximize each participant's ability to live more independently.
+Using the Housing First model, the vendor develops Stabilization and Crisis Management plans and facilitates each participant's movement into sustained permanent housing.
+Additionally, vendors work to maximize each participant's ability to live more independently by providing connections to community and mainstream services.

-The Department will monitor contracted services using the following reports and information:
+The Department will monitor contracted services using the following tools:

-- Annual reviews relating to compliance with administrative rules and contractual agreements. - Semi-annual statistical reports, including various demographic information, as well as income and expense reports, to include match dollars. - Data entry into the New Hampshire Homeless Management Information System, which is the primary reporting tool for outcomes and activities of shelter and housing programs.
+- Annual reviews relating to compliance with administrative rules and contractual agreements. - Semi-annual statistical reports, including various demographic information and income and expense reports, to include match dollars. - Data entry into the New Hampshire Homeless Management Information System, which is the primary reporting tool for outcomes and activities of shelter and housing programs.

 As referenced in Exhibit C-1, Revisions to Standard Contract Language, Section 2., Renewal., of the original contract, the parties have the option to extend the agreement for up to two (2) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties and Governor and Council approval.
-The Department is exercising its option to renew services for four (4) months of the two (2) years available.
+The Department is exercising its option to renew services for one (1) year of the one (1) year and eight (8) months available.

-Should the Governor and Council not authorize this request, there will be fewer permanent housing options and homeless outreach services available, leaving vulnerable individuals and families in unsafe and potentially deadly situations.
-Additionally, if data is not collected as required by the contract, the Department will be in non-compliance with federal regulations, which could result in a loss of federal funding for homeless and permanent housing supportive services.
+Should the Governor and Council not authorize this request, there will be fewer permanent housing options and supportive services available, leaving vulnerable individuals and families, in unsafe and deadly situations, without a safety net.
+Additionally, if data is not collected, as required by the contract, the Department will be out of compliance with federal regulations, which could result in a loss of federal funding for these and other types of permanent housing and supportive service programs.